In nearly every aspect of life (both professional and personal), effective communication is crucial to success and happiness.

 Relationships cannot thrive without open communication, and the same goes for businesses both large and small.

 The quality of a business’s internal communication often says a lot about the company itself.
-When poor communication goes unchecked, your organization’s days may be numbered.
+When poor communication goes unchecked, people miss important information, projects fall apart, and engagement lags.

 Fortunately, there are plenty of ways you can improve communication in the workplace, many of which can be achieved through your internal communications software.

 1. Check in with employees on a regular basis.

 Checking in with employees is an effective way to make sure communication is strong.
 Plan in-person or online meetings every few weeks or months.
 Discuss projects, feedback about leadership, and suggestions for the future.
 You can also schedule stay interviews or create employee surveys.
 People want to share their thoughts and opinions.
 By respecting and listening to your staff, you will improve communication in the workplace.